zkytony/cos-pomdp/README.md

 * [paper on arxiv](https://arxiv.org/pdf/2110.09991.pdf)
 * [Video on youtube](https://www.youtube.com/watch?v=RneTq4o0a-A&feature=emb_title)

-What is COS-POMDP?
+COS-POMDP stands for Correlational Object Search Partially Observable Markov Decision Process.
-COS-POMDP is a POMDP.
+Essentially, COS-POMDP is a POMDP.
 This package defines that POMDP and a planner to solve it.
 This package also includes instantiation of this POMDP to Ai2Thor for object search.